Digital Evidence Management Challenges in 2026 and Smart Solutions

 Investigations often involve multiple stakeholders: law enforcement, forensic analysts, prosecutors, defence teams, external agencies.
 Sharing digital evidence between them can be fraught with risks:

-• Unauthorized access or leaks
+• Unauthorized access

 Smart Solution

-8. Leveraging AI for Evidence Analysis
+8. AI-Powered Evidence Analysis and Governance

 Smart Solution